-Whilst business seems to be booming throughout Beijing, it is an enormous city.
-With public transport options often being overcrowded and a hassle to use on a business trip, staying close to your office or area of interest will save you valuable time in getting to and from your office.
+With public transport options often being overcrowded and a hassle to use on a business trip, staying close to your office or an area of interest can save valuable time.
 The Chaoyang district is widely regarded as the biggest, and busiest CBD of Beijing city.
-Filled with big brands and high-end hotels located close to the financial districts, if you plan on staying in Chaoyang, the best hotels on offer are:
+It is filled with big brand names and high-end hotels located close to the financial districts.
+If you consider to stay in this area the best hotels on offer are:

 The Westin Beijing Chaoyang

-Perks for business travelers: The business facilities on offer near the lobby, which boast workstations, meeting rooms and conference facilities offer every office comfort you would expect.
-The executive lounge on level 34 is well known and a great place to host an after-work meeting or unwind with a drink.
+Perks for business travelers: The business facilities on offer are located near the lobby.
+There are workstations, meeting rooms and conference facilities which provide every office comfort you would expect.
+The executive lounge on level 34 is very well known as a great place to host an after-work meeting or to unwind with a drink.

-Tripadvisor rating: Over 1200 views reckon that the Westin is consistently great at 4.5/5.
+TripAdvisor rating: Over 1200 views prove that the Westin is consistently great at 4.5/5.